Skip to content

 Best Performing Stocks in the Last 25 Years

-These are the top-performing stocks between July 1, 2000 and June 30, 2025.
+These are the top-performing stocks between September 1, 2000 and August 31, 2025.
 Over a 25-year stretch, time separates the extraordinary from the average.
-Among the best performing stocks, Monster Beverage (MNST) reigns supreme, with a staggering 145.5K% total return, an annualized growth rate of 33.82%.
-That’s the difference between $10,000 and millions, purely through compounding and holding.
+Monster Beverage Corp.
+(MNST) reigns supreme with an astounding 116,689.55% total return, transforming a $10,000 investment into over $11 million through strategic brand building and distribution expansion.

 Download Visual | Modify in YCharts